MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     BUGS:
+        -If you add a material and then press the "reset values" button, the newly added material is not deleted and its name changes to "substrate".
+Make sure it is deleted properly and the dict stays updated

         -If you move a layer up or down in "stoney" view, then the checkbox does not follow the correct layer and messes up the graph values

         -I "draw_indent_on_stepped_stack" så kan indent bokser tegnes over canvas og overlappe hverandre fra toppen av stacken og nedover.
 For å finne en løsning på dette må man loope gjennom material{} og samtidig finne rektangel koordinatene til det neste materialet i materials{} og dette har jeg ikke funnet en løsning på.